brian7704/OpenTAKServer-docs/docs/API.md

 ## Authentication

-All API calls except for `/api/login` require authentication.
+All API calls except for `/api/login` require [authentication](authentication.md).
 Some are restricted to administrators only.

 ***

 ## Pagination

 Most `GET` queries are paginated.
-You can include the `page` and `per_page` to specify which page to get and how many results should be returned.
+You can include the `page` and `per_page` parameters to specify which page to get and how many results should be returned.

 ***